The 2004 Men’s Olympic Basketball Team Was a Problem Waiting to Happen

 “I really had a bad experience with Larry Brown in the Olympics,” Marbury added.
 “It was a team full of All-Stars, and he was trying to coach the team like it was his team.
 Telling guys how to play the ‘right way,’ what they should and shouldn’t do on the court, instead of just trying to win that gold medal.”

 A disappointing performance at the 2004 Olympics

-The U.S. team would win their next two games against Greece and Australia and then suffered another disappointing 94-90 loss to Lithuania.
-Even with two losses, the U.S. still had a chance to play for the gold medal.
-The team went on to advance to the semifinals against an Argentina team that featured other NBA players.
-The U.S. could not pull out the win and missed out on the gold medal game.
+The U.S. team won its next two games against Greece and Australia and then suffered another disappointing loss, this time a 94-90 defeat at the hands of Lithuania.
+Despite two dropped games, the U.S. still had a chance to play for the gold medal.
+It advanced to the semifinals but couldn’t get the job done against Argentina and had to settle for a spot in the third-place contest.

 The 2004 U.S. Olympic team was a complete letdown

 The U.S. team wound up settling for a bronze medal during the 2004 Olympics, which it earned by getting revenge against Lithuania.

 After winning the last two Olympic golds, the third-place finish was a significant step back.
 The collection of young talents clearly didn’t have the same level of team chemistry that previous iterations had put on display.

 Of course, it also didn’t help that one of the star players failed to coexist with the head coach.
 Stephon Marbury was almost sent home because he feuded with Larry Brown.
 The guard was fed up with the coaching tactics and how Brown sent Gregg Popovich to kick him off the team.

 It was an all-around bad experience for the U.S. team in 2004, though the Americans have been able to bounce back and win each of the next four Olympic gold medals (2008, 2012, 2016, 2020).